Yassmine-Yazidi-573/MUN-winner-Predictor/README.md

 ---
 ## Testing Random Forest Modeling
--The accuracy was higher than the one resulted from the regression Model.
+-The accuracy was higher than the one resulted from the logistic regression Model.

 ## 📉 Key Findings